ROCm/ROCK-Kernel-Driver/README.md

 #### Target Platform

-This release is intended for use with any hardware configuration that contains only a Kaveri or Carrizo APU, or configurations which contain an Intel Haswell or newer CPU plus Fiji dGPUs.
+This release is intended for use with any hardware configuration that contains configurations which contain an Intel Haswell or newer CPU, AMD Ryzen CPU plus GFX8 or newer dGPUs.

-APU motherboards must support run latest BIOS version and have the IOMMU enabled in the BIOS.

 The following is a reference hardware configuration that was used for testing purposes:

-APU Config:
-* APU:            AMD A10-7850K APU
-* Motherboard:    ASUS A88X-PRO motherboard (ATX form factor)
-* Memory:         G.SKILL Ripjaws X Series 16GB (2 x 8GB) 240-Pin DDR3 SDRAM DDR3 2133
-* OS:             Ubuntu 14.04 64-bit edition
-* No discrete GPU present in the system

 dGPU Config:
 * CPU:            Intel i7-4790